Arctic Awakening on Steam - User reviews, Price & Information

 A first-person narrative adventure set in the unforgiving Arctic.
 Your plane crashed in a storm, leaving only your court-mandated therapy bot for company as you journey to find your co-pilot and uncover the mysteries buried beneath the ice.

-Arctic Awakening is a indie, choices matter and narrative game developed and published by GoldFire Studios.
+Arctic Awakening is a story rich, atmospheric and mystery game developed and published by GoldFire Studios.

 Released on September 18th 2025 is available on Windows and MacOS in 8 languages: English, French, German, Spanish - Spain, Russian, Japanese, Simplified Chinese and Portuguese - Brazil.